nnellans/terraform-guide/README.md

 - The `terraform` block supports hard-coded values only
 - `required_version` is used to specify which version(s) of Terraform are supported by this Root Module
   - You can specify an exact version, a min version, a max version, or even a range of versions.
 See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more info
-- `required_providers` declares which providers are used by this Root Module (and any Child Modules too), so that Terraform can install and use these Providers.
+- `required_providers` declares which providers are used by this Root Module (plus any Child Modules too), so that Terraform can install and use these Providers.
 This is how you specify which version(s) of each Provider are supported by this Root Module
   - The `configuration_aliases` argument is used when you have multiple copies of the same Provider, you must list all of the extra aliases here
 - `backend` is used to configure which Backend the Terraform CLI will use
 - The `terraform` block has a few other uses, but they will not be covered here.
 Read the [Terraform Settings](https://www.terraform.io/language/settings) docs for more info